 Cost: Free version available + premium from about $5 – $35 for courses

 What’s good about it?: This is the main one I recommend when you’re starting out.
-It has heaps of free guided meditations, a timer to do your own meditations, and when you’ve finished it shows you a map of who you’ve just been meditating with (if you’re online).
+It has heaps of free guided meditations, a timer to do your own meditations, and when you’ve finished it shows you who you’ve just been meditating with (if you’re online).
 You can search for well known meditation teachers like Deepak Chopra, Thich Nhat Hahn, Peter Radcliffe, Davidji and more

 Cost: Free trial available – subscriptions vary